rishb0/Linux-Essentials/Linux-Basic-Commands/Basic-Commands.md

 <h1 align="center">Basic Linux Commands</h1>

 ## `pwd`
-Prints the current working directory.
+The `pwd` (Print Working Directory) command is used to display the absolute path of the current working directory.

   ```
   pwd
   ```

 ## `ls`
-Lists files and directories in the current directory.
+`ls` command Used to list the contents of a directory.
+It provides information about files and directories, such as names, permissions, sizes, and timestamps.

 **Syntax:**
 ```
 ls [options] [directory]